We approached the group, and they seemed happy to see us.

 Then we materialised all that we needed to sleep, cook and even go to the bathroom with.
 We had everything from a shower to a bed.

 A few of the others had set up a fire and were huddled around.
 Eating meals, playing instruments, drinking and having a good time.
 We used the EMC a lot that day and even disintegrated several things we had brought with us.
 We had materialised some nice clothes and got changed in the tent.
-Of course, getting changed with Caroline was always an exciting event.
+Of course getting changed with Caroline was always an exciting event and we didn’t waste that time together.

 “It’s very nice, thankyou!”
 I said in reply.